AMLeng/incremental_c_compiler_tests/README.md

 The script doesn’t check whether your compiler outputs sensible error messages, but you can use the invalid test programs to test that manually.

-## Contribute

-Additional test cases welcome!
-You can also file issues here, either about the test suite itself or about the content of the tutorial.